pencilzhang/MAC-light-field-saliency-net/README.md

 replace the caffe_root with your caffe path in your system.

 There are two ways to train the network:
-* Method 1):

-Run `train.py` to train the LFnet_9×9 network.
+* 1) Run `train.py` to train the LFnet_9×9 network.
 If you need to train other models, you can replace 	`LFnet_99` with `LFnet_33` or `LFnet_StarShaped` k indicates the first fold cross validation, which can be changed into 1-5.

-* Method 2):

-Open the terminal, switch to the caffe root directory, run:`/LFNet_model/LFnet_99/train_LF_net.sh`.
+* 2) Open the terminal, switch to the caffe root directory, run:`/LFNet_model/LFnet_99/train_LF_net.sh`.
 Note that the file path is changed to the path of your system.

 * Pretrained models

-To get the pretrained models, please download pretrained models on XXXX, and put the file in folder pretrain
+To get the pretrained models, please download pretrained models on XXXXXXXX, and put the file in folder [pretrain](/pretrain)

 ## Test